material-motion/material-motion/specifications/serialization.md

 Plans can choose any format for their payload.

 Plans should consider how they will handle future changes to their payload format.

+## Plan serialization

+Serializable plans can be sent over a wire or recorded to disk.

+**serialize/deserialize API**: Provide APIs for serializing and deserializing a plan.

+Example pseudo-code:

+    # Serialize the plan
+    data = plan.serialize()

+    # Create a new plan from data
+    plan = Plan(data)

+A serialized plan is represented as a stream of bytes.
+These bytes can represent any format.

 ## Transaction serialization